Septic Tank Regulations 2020

 I am building a new house and I want to put in a new septic tank and be independent of the public foul sewer.
 I’m sure it is cheaper to have a septic tank.
 My property boundary is less than 30m from the nearest public foul sewer.
 I can have a septic tank, right?

-No. If your property’s boundary is within 30m (for one property only, 60m for two properties etc.) then under the Building Act as reference by General Binding Rules you must connect to the public foul sewer.
+No. If your property’s boundary is within 30m (for one property only, 60m for two properties etc.) then under the Building Act as referenced by General Binding Rules you must connect to the public foul sewer.

 Some key guidelines within the Building Control Regulations that govern septic tanks